top of page

 Won't this demoralize and offend social workers who have already passed the exam?

-There are also many professional social workers who are demoralized and offended that ASWB, an organization that has demonstrated it flagrantly violates the social justice and integrity components of our Code of Ethics, continues to hold outsized power over the social work profession.
-(Many of them signed our petition!)
 There are many wonderful BSWs and MSWs unable to work because of biased exams that discriminate against BIPOC, older, Deaf, and non-native English-speaking social workers.
-Their demoralization is of greater importance than social workers who are already licensed and, if employed by the DC or Federal Government, frequently paid the top 10% of salaries for DC social workers.
+Their demoralization is of greater importance than social workers who are already licensed and, if employed by the DC or Federal Government, are frequently paid the top 10% of salaries for DC social workers.

-This isn't true.
-We attended DC Board of Social Work meetings to try to have a larger open discussion.
+We attended their meetings to try to have a larger open discussion.
 Advocates came to both the September and October 2022 board meetings to discuss our concerns about the ASWB exams.
 We received a written response on November 15, placing the issue back in our hands and the hands of the ASWB, rather than the DC Board of Social Work taking any responsibility regarding the impact of these exams on this city.
-As members of the ASWB, the DC Board of Social Work is clearly demonstrating their bias.
-We were additionally told, “...At this time we will not be accepting any testimonies or conversations regarding the ASWB exams…”, effectively cutting off the issue for further discussion (except for the March 2023 meeting, where ASWB was given approximately an hour of of the public portion for a presentation defending their exams).
-Clearly, legislation was needed to address this important issue.

 Shouldn't we give the ASWB a chance to fix their exam?
 If they don't, then DC could make its own exams.